 With all the work being done on the federal and interstate highways throughout the postwar era, America’s factories needed to change over from a strictly wartime footing to a manufacturing one, in order to satisfy the insatiable appetites of car-hungry consumers.
 These newly minted autos were now ready to run on those very same highways, born of necessity, and, let’s face it, rampant, unchecked consumerism.

 More than anything else, Egypt’s ceaseless building mania were buoyed by Pharaoh’s own vanity and pride in his accomplishments.
 His massive mobile army units, maneuvered by way of those same chariots, were poised to attack the fleeing Hebrews by the very same means.

-For Pharaoh, chariots represent a convenient way to combat those forces opposed to his autocratic rule.
+For Pharaoh, chariots represented a convenient way to combat those forces opposed to his autocratic rule.
 They became, for the arrogant Egyptian Empire, its ultimate weapon of mass destruction.

 As Rameses so sagely put it: “Slaves draw stone and brick.
 My horses draw the next Pharaoh.”

 So let it be done.